ucisharadlab/nomad_farml/README.md

 ---

-## The Problem It Solves

-In modern machine learning, there is an inherent conflict:

-* **High-Performance Models** (e.g., large ensembles, deep neural networks) are highly accurate but are computationally expensive, leading to high operational costs, energy consumption, and slower response times.
-* **Low-Cost Models** (e.g., shallow decision trees, linear models) are fast and cheap to run but often lack the accuracy required for critical tasks.

-A one-size-fits-all approach, where a single model is used for every task, is inefficient.
-It's like using a sledgehammer to crack a nut.
-The NOMAD strategy proposes a more intelligent alternative: an adaptive chain of models that can dynamically route tasks, ensuring that easy predictions are handled by cheap models and only the most difficult predictions are escalated to expensive ones.

----

 ## Features

-* **Dynamic Model Management:**
-    * Add and remove `scikit-learn` based models directly from the UI.
-    * Define custom computational costs for each model.
-    * Configure model hyperparameters.
-    * Upload custom model classes from external `.py` files.
+* **Dynamic Model Management:** Add/remove `scikit-learn` models, define costs, configure hyperparameters, and upload custom model classes from `.py` files.
-* **Data-Driven Training & Evaluation:**
-    * Upload your own CSV dataset to train and evaluate all candidate models.
+* **Data-Driven Training & Evaluation:** Upload a CSV dataset to train and evaluate all candidate models and view their baseline performance.
-    * View baseline performance metrics (Accuracy, F1-Score, Cost) for each individual model.
-* **Interactive NOMAD Configuration:**
-    * Select a "Role Model" to act as the gold standard for performance.
+* **Interactive NOMAD Configuration:** Select a "Role Model" as a performance benchmark and set an "Epsilon" (ε) tolerance for cost-saving.
-    * Set an "Epsilon" (ε) tolerance to define the acceptable trade-off between accuracy and cost-savings.
-    * Choose between different chain safety algorithms to manage risk.
-* **Advanced Workload Simulation:**
-    * Simulate a simple workload based on the test set split of your uploaded data.
-    * Design complex, multi-stage workloads with varying class distributions to stress-test the system's adaptability.
+* **Advanced Workload Simulation:** Design complex, multi-stage workloads with varying data distributions to stress-test the system's adaptability.
-* **Live Results Visualization:**
-    * Watch the simulation unfold with real-time charts powered by Chart.js.
+* **Live Results Visualization:** Watch the simulation unfold with real-time charts for model execution frequency, cumulative cost, and accuracy.
-    * **Model Execution Frequency:** See which models NOMAD chooses to use.
-    * **Cumulative Cost:** Compare the operational cost of NOMAD against the Role Model.
-    * **Accuracy Trend:** Track NOMAD's live accuracy to ensure performance goals are met.
-    * **Class Prior Distribution:** Observe how the system adapts its internal beliefs about the incoming data.
-* **Comprehensive Final Summary:**
-    * Get a detailed breakdown of the final accuracy, average cost, and confusion matrices for both the NOMAD strategy and the baseline Role Model.
+* **Comprehensive Final Summary:** Get a detailed breakdown of the final results comparing the NOMAD strategy to the baseline Role Model.

 ---

 ## Tech Stack

-* **Backend:** Python, Flask
+* **Backend:** Python, Flask, Flask-CORS
-* **Frontend:** HTML5, CSS3, JavaScript (ES6+)
+* **Frontend:** React, Vite, Tailwind CSS v4
 * **Machine Learning:** Scikit-learn, Pandas, NumPy
 * **Visualization:** Chart.js